andrerclaudio/my-hyprland/README.md

 | Super + 1-0 | Cange workspaces |
 | Super + Shift + 1-0 | Move window to workspace |

 This is it for now, in the future I'm gonna add cheatsheet to waybar

 ## Screenshots
 ![Image](https://github.com/user-attachments/assets/32d00175-a0cc-4ae7-ae4e-87bdcbb49f2a)

 ## Copying

 You can basically do whaterver your heart desires with this repo, as long as it's under BSD-3 license.
 I would be glad if someone wanted to contribute to this repo!

 ## Credits

 - Thanks [r/unixporn](https://www.reddit.com/r/unixporn/) for awesome inspirational setups
 - Thanks [1amSimp1e](https://github.com/1amSimp1e/dots) for amaizing readme example

+*If you need to contact with me:*

+- Discord: Frogprog
+- Telegram: @Chocolate_waffels